ravindukaluarachchi/SpringBatchExample/README.md

-# SpringBatchExample
+# Spring Batch Example
-Simple example for spring batch.
+Simple spring batch example to load data from csv file in to in memory h2 database.